Gabriel Pimba

-Gabriel Lima Oliveira (born 4 July 1990), known as Gabriel Pimba, is a Brazilian footballer who plays as a midfielder.
+Gabriel Lima Oliveira (born 4 July 1990), known as Gabriel Pimba, is a Brazilian former professional footballer who played as a winger.

 Club career

-Gabriel Pimba began his career at Atlético Paranaense, scoring once in 15 games at the club over 6 years, during which time he went on loan to several clubs in Brazil in Japan.
+Gabriel Pimba began his career at Atlético Paranaense, scoring once in 15 games at the club over six years, during which time he went on loan to several clubs in Brazil in Japan.
 After leaving Paranaense, he played in the lower leagues in Brazil and in Spain for Jove Español, before joining Gibraltar Premier Division team Gibraltar Phoenix in summer 2018.
 He made his debut for Phoenix on 25 August 2018, against Europa.

 International career

-Gabriel Pimba has 5 caps for the Brazil national under-20 football team, scoring three goals.
+Gabriel Pimba has five caps for the Brazil national under-20 football team, scoring three goals.